MobilityData/gtfs.org/docs/documentation/schedule/components/pathways.md

 <div class="grid" markdown>

-This feature allows to list all different levels within a station, providing users an additional layer of information to help them navigate stations.
+Levels can be used to list all different levels within a station, providing users with an additional layer of information to stations.
 This feature also enables the use of elevators in conjunction with the Pathways (Basic) feature.

 | Files associated      | [levels.txt](/schedule/reference/#levelstxt)                            | [stops.txt](/schedule/reference/#stopstxt) |
 |-----------------------|---------------------------------------|-----------|